VFPX/VFPXDeployment/docs/Documentation.md

 3. If not already done, create a **remote** git repository for your project, for example at github.
 See [VFPX Add a Project](https://vfpx.github.io/newproject/)
 4. If not already done, create a **local** git repository for your project root folder.
 Just init, do not add files.
    - or clone the remote, that's up to your choice and level of git knowledge.
 5. Open your pjx or CD into your project (anywhere) or simple
 6. Run *VFPX Project Deployment* from Thor/Applications menu
-  - The program tries to figure out your project root from information provided by git in the following order:
+  - The program tries to figure out your project root (this is the top level folder git uses) from information provided by git in the following order:
     1. The recent path in VFP
     2. Home of `_VFP.ACTIVEPROJECT` if there is one (user will be prompted to use it, if found)
     3. User prompt for folder